Aryan-Kundalwal/Blogify/README.md

 ##  🚀 SYSTEM OVERVIEW

 Blogify is a full-stack blogging platform designed using a modular MVC architecture to ensure scalability, maintainability, and clean separation of concerns.
-The system follows a RESTful API approach where the backend handles authentication, business logic, and data management, while the frontend (if integrated separately) consumes these APIs.
+The system follows a RESTful API approach where the backend handles authentication, business logic, and data management.
 ## 🚀 Features

 ### 👤 Authentication System